Guseyn/EHTML/README.md

   It's true.
 Right now **EHTML** has few essential features that you can use only for very simple applications like admin pages or something like that.
 But it's only the first version, and new features and tools in this library is just a question of time and effort that me and probably you can put into it.

-  But even now you can build quite interesting things just using simple html: load pages with some information, send forms, make navigations with turbolinks, make authorization via google and get url parameters by specified pattern.
+  But even now you can build quite interesting things just using simple html: loading pages with some information from endpoints, sending forms, making navigations with turbolinks, making authorization via google and getting url parameters by specified pattern.

   **EHTML** does not have a lot of stuff, I know.
 But the approach that this library provides is phenomenal, at least to me.
-Yes, I cannot build complex things with **EHTML** yet, but I can build simple things with it so easily that no other library can do.
+Yes, I cannot build complex things with **EHTML** yet, but I can build simple things using it so easily that no other library can do.

 </details>